mgdickerson/CS45C_Spring_2023/README.md

     └── stack.h
 ```

-You should copy everything from the CMakeLists.txt file into your own, as well as the files `gtestmain.cpp`
+You should copy everything from the `CMakeLists.txt` and `CMakePresets.json` files into your own,
-and `tests.cpp`.
-This will allow you to build and run the tests for this assignment.
-If you do not
+as well as the files `gtestmain.cpp` and `tests.cpp`.
+This will allow you to build and run the
-follow this structure, you will not be able to use the `CMakeLists.txt` file as provided!
+tests for this assignment.
+If you do not follow this structure, you will not be able to use the
+`CMakeLists.txt` file as provided!

 ## Coding